fish-shell/fish-shell/README.md

 Translation support requires the gettext program.

-Usage output for out builtins is generated on-demand from our installed manpages using `nroff` and `ul`.
+Usage output for builtin functions is generated on-demand from the installed manpages using `nroff` and `ul`.

 Some optional features of fish, such as the manual page completion parser and the web configuration tool, require Python.